-These reports include information from multiple sources, including Quality Reviews, the NYC School Survey, and student performance.
+These reports include information from multiple sources, including Quality Reviews, the NYC School Survey, and student performance in courses and on State tests.

-This Educator Guide typically describes the methodology used to calculate metric values in the School Quality Reports.
+This Educator Guide describes the methodology used to calculate metric values in the School Quality Reports.

 School Quality Report Sections